Friday, November 7

 Tim Cochrane is currently the superintendent of Grand Portage National Monument.
 He is also an ethnohistorical researcher and writer about Lake Superior topics.
 In particular he has researched and written books on Isle Royale history, Lake Superior fishermen and their vernacular boats, and North Shore Ojibwe use of Isle Royale -- Minong-- The Good Place: Ojibwe and Isle Royale.
 He is currently researching two topics: (1) the American Fur Company's post at Grand Marais (Minnesota) in the 1820s and (2) a biography of the John and Tchi-Ki-Wis Linklater.
 John Linklater was a game warden in northern Minnesota and a guide/fisherman at Isle Royale and Tchi-Ki-Wis was a remarkable artisan of Ojibwe arts.

-Gales of November is an annual fundraiser to support the Lake Superior Maritime Visitor Center.
+Gales of November is an annual fundraiser to support the mission of the LSMMA - preserve maritime heritage at the Lake Superior Maritime Visitor Center.